Explore with PSE

 Hook 🔗

 The outputs of PSE must be captured with a hook.
-The generic way to use it is to write either hook(workDirectory / "path/of/a/file.csv") to save the results in a CSV file, or hook display to display the results in the standard output.
+The generic way to use it is to write either hook(workDirectory / "path/of/a/file") to save the results in a OMR file, or hook display to display the results in the standard output.

-• output the directory in which to store the population files,
+• output: the file in which to store the result,

 For more details about hooks, check the corresponding Language page.